danieleteti/delphimvcframework/README.md

   * [Project Roadmap](roadmap.md) is always public
 	* More than 40 samples to learn all the features and be proficient and productive
   * RESTful (RMM Level 3) compliant
-  * JSON-RPC 2.0 Support
+  * JSON-RPC 2.0 Support with automatic objects remotization
   * Stable and solid, used by small/mid/big projects since 2010
-  * Fast, fast, fast!
+  * Very fast!
+(3.x is 60% faster than the 2.x)
-  * Support group at https://www.facebook.com/groups/delphimvcframework with more than 1400 active members
+  * Support group at https://www.facebook.com/groups/delphimvcframework with more than 2100 active members
   * Can be used in load balanced environment
   * Wizard for the Delphi IDE.
 It makes DelphiMVCFramework even more simple to use!
   * Optional session support